Tennis elbow, what is it and what stretches and exercises are available?

 These tests are based on

 Here is a simple home test that you can do.
-With the elbow straight, place the tip of your middle finger against your thumb.
-Now, does flicking the middle finger, as though firing off a paper pellet cause pain in the elbow?
+With the elbow straight, place the tip of your middle finger against the pulp your thumb.
+Now, does flicking, as though firing off a paper pellet, cause pain on the side of your arm?